 The final fabric holds OEKO-TEX 100 and Global Recycling Standard certifications.

 Most (cheap) swimwear is made in China.
 That is not necessarily a bad thing, but we prefer to keep things closer to heart.
-By primarily sourcing our materials in the EU and by producing in the EU, we cut down on transportation and are certain that our partners live up to EU’s social, working and environmental regulations.
-Here is our full supply chain behind your new swimwear:

 We don’t wrap your swimmers in poly bags, or any other unneccesary packaging, to keep freight weight and the use of materials as low as possible.